 Concentration control legislation must be taken into account when carrying out an acquisition.
-There are two sources for concentration control legislation: (1) European Community law for transactions falling outside the scope of Spanish national law because they are above a certain turnover; and (2) Spanish national law, for transactions that affect national markets and exceed certain thresholds.
+There are two sources for concentration control legislation: (i) Community law for transactions falling outside the scope of Spanish national law because they are above a certain turnover; and (ii) Spanish national law, for transactions that basically affect national markets and exceed certain thresholds.

 Depending on the territory affected by the planned transaction, one or other concentration control legislation (European or national) will apply.
-If the transaction is deemed to have a Community dimension, it will be subject to Council Regulation (EC) No 139/2004 of 20 January 2004 on the control of concentrations between undertakings (the EC Concentration Regulation) and its implementing legislation.
+Thus, if the transaction is deemed to have a Community dimension, it will be subject to Council Regulation (EC) No 139/2004 of January 20, 2004 on the control of concentrations between undertakings (the "EC Concentration Regulation") and its implementing legislation.
 If, however, the transaction does not exceed the thresholds required for it to have a Community dimension, it may fall under national law.
 Accordingly, the various national concentration control laws must be checked.
-In Spain the applicable law is the Antitrust Law 15/2007, of 3 July 2007 (the Antitrust Law), and its implementing legislation.
+In Spain the applicable law is Antitrust Law 15/2007, of July 3, 2007 (the "Antitrust Law"), and its implementing legislation.

-If the thresholds specified in the Antitrust Law are met, there is an obligation to notify the Spanish National Markets and Antitrust Commission (the CNMC) of the transaction.
+If the thresholds specified in the Antitrust Law are met, there is an obligation to notify the Spanish National Markets and Antitrust Commission (the "CNMC") of the transaction.
 The notification must be made before the transaction, which cannot be completed until it has been expressly or implicitly approved by the CNMC.

-The Antitrust Law treats acquisitions of control between companies as concentrations, and takes the definition contained in the EC Concentration Regulation as its basis.
+The Antitrust Law treats acquisitions of control between companies as concentrations, and takes the definition contained in the EC Concentration Regulation as a basis.
 Article 7.1 of the Antitrust Law states that a business concentration occurs where a stable change in all or part of one or more companies takes place as a result, among others, of the acquisition by a company of control over all or part of one or more companies.